-For the sake of simplicity we assume that all LL-GRBs are similar to one of our prototypes, although the typical duration may differ.
-Note, however, that there are already constraints on minute-scale long transients by IceCube~\citep{Aartsen:2018fpd}, which means that in this case the typical LL-GRB duration has to be probably longer than a few hundred seconds.
-The LL-GRBs with the prototype luminosities are assumed to be distributed over the Universe with a local rate $\rho_0= 440^{+264}_{-175} \ \rm Gpc^{-3} yr^{-1}$~\citep{Sun:2015bda}, following the star formation rate of \citet{Kistler:2009mv} with an additional evolution factor $(1+z)$ which has been proposed in \citet{Boncioli:2018lrv} to better fit UHECR data, see left panel of \figu{gamma}.
+We here define the baryonic loading as $\xi = \epsilon_\mathrm{CR}/\epsilon_{e}$, where $\epsilon_\mathrm{CR}$ quantifies the energy going into non-thermal baryons ($E_\mathrm{CR} = \epsilon_\mathrm{CR} E_\mathrm{diss}$).
+Using the results of our (leptonic) radiation modelling in Section~\ref{sec:results} naturally implies that the energy dissipated in electrons is held constant.
+As energy conservation additionally dictates $\epsilon_e + \epsilon_\mathrm{CR} + \epsilon_{B} \lesssim 1$, a baryonic loading $\xi \gtrsim 1 $ thus implies a increased wind luminosity $L_\mathrm{wind}^{*}$ (translating into an increased dissipated energy per collision $E_\mathrm{diss}^{*})$; In this case we need to redefine $\epsilon_e^{*} = \epsilon_e E_\mathrm{diss}/E_\mathrm{diss}^{*} $ and $\epsilon_B^{*} = \epsilon_B E_\mathrm{diss}/E_\mathrm{diss}^{*} $ to ensure that the leptonic radiation modelling yields the same results.
+As can be inferred from \equ{gamma_min}, the fraction of accelerated electrons would have to be adjusted accordingly.
+For the sake of simplicity we assume that all ll-GRBs are similar to one of our prototypes, although the typical duration may differ.
+Note, however, that there are already constraints on minute-scale long transients by IceCube~(\cite{Aartsen:2018fpd}), which means that in this case the typical ll-GRB duration has to be probably longer than a few hundred seconds.
+The ll-GRBs with the prototype luminosities are assumed to be distributed over the Universe with a local rate $\rho_0= 440^{+264}_{-175} \ \rm Gpc^{-3} yr^{-1}$~(\cite{Sun:2015bda}), following the star formation rate of \cite{Kistler:2009mv} with an additional evolution factor $(1+z)$ which has been proposed in \cite{Boncioli:2018lrv} to better fit UHECR data, see left panel of \figu{gamma}.

-In order to describe UHECR and neutrino data, we can rescale\footnote{The result in \citet{Boncioli:2018lrv} is degenerate in the product of these factors in \equ{uhecr}; in that paper (e. g.
-Fig. 2) $\rho_0= 300 \ \rm Gpc^{-3} yr$ and $T_{90}=2 \, 10^5 \ \rm s$ were fixed, and a baryonic loading $\xi \simeq 10$ was found at the best-fit, consequently $\frac{\xi}{10} \, \frac{\rho_0}{300 \, \mathrm{ Gpc^{-3} \, yr^{-1} }} \, \frac{T_{90}}{2 \, 10^5 \, \mathrm{s}} \simeq 1$, which we have just rescaled here to the values used in this paper. } from \citet{Boncioli:2018lrv} (almost independent of the collision radius)
+In order to describe UHECR and neutrino data, we can rescale\footnote{The result in \cite{Boncioli:2018lrv} is degenerate in the product of these factors in \equ{uhecr}; in that paper (e. g.
+Fig. 2) $\rho_0= 300 \ \rm Gpc^{-3} yr$ and $T_{90}=2 \cdot 10^5 \ \rm s$ were fixed, and a baryonic loading $\xi \simeq 10$ was found at the best-fit, consequently $\frac{\xi}{10} \, \frac{\rho_0}{300 \, \mathrm{ Gpc^{-3} \, yr^{-1} }} \, \frac{T_{90}}{2 \, 10^5 \, \mathrm{s}} \simeq 1$, which we have just rescaled here to the values used in this paper. } from \cite{Boncioli:2018lrv} (almost independent of the collision radius)

 The UHECR and neutrino description is degenerate in these parameters, which means that lower baryonic loadings could be compensated by longer durations.